 The ‘Long Island’ mansions were found in the Home Counties, the ‘Greenwich Village’ streets constructed at Pinewood Studio or faked in corners of central London.

 One of the very few real Big Apple locations is the exterior of the mansion of Victor Ziegler (Tootsie director Sydney Pollack, replacing Harvey Keitel), which is in fact the Consulate General of the Republic of Poland, East 37th Street at Madison Avenue in the New York.

 The party interior, though, where Dr Bill Harford (Tom Cruise) attends to a guest after she ODs on a speedball, was filmed at Luton Hoo, Hotel, Golf and Spa, near Luton in Bedfordshire.
 A popular filming location, Luton Hoo was once open to the public but has since been turned into a luxury hotel.
 It’s famously featured in Four Weddings and a Funeral, as a 'French chateau in 1964 Pink Panther sequel A Shot in the Dark and as 'Shrublands' health club in rogue Bond movie Never Say Never Again.

-The exterior of ‘Club Sonata’, the New York jazz club, is on the Pinewood set, but the interior is Madame JoJo's, Brewer Street, in Soho.
+The exterior of ‘Club Sonata’, the New York jazz club, is on the Pinewood set, but the interior is the now-closed Madame JoJo's, Brewer Street, in Soho.

 Most of the ‘Greenwich Village’ street scenes were shot on the elaborately detailed outdoor set at Pinewood (the proliferation of T-junctions is a dead giveaway), but for a few shots, London streets were dressed as New York.